The Searchers: Plot

 In 1868, Ethan Edwards returns after an eight-year absence to the home of his brother Aaron in West Texas.
-Ethan fought in the Civil War on the side of the Confederacy, and in the three years since that war ended, he also apparently fought in the Second Franco–Mexican War.
-He has in his possession a lot of gold coins of uncertain origin, and a medal from the Mexican campaign that he gives to his eight-year-old niece, Debbie.
+Ethan fought in the Civil War on the side of the Confederacy.
+In the three years since that war ended, he also apparently fought in the Second Franco–Mexican War.
+He has in his possession many gold coins of uncertain origin.
+He also has a medal from the Mexican campaign, which he gives to his eight-year-old niece, Debbie.
 As a former Confederate soldier, when he is asked to take an oath of allegiance to the Texas Rangers, he refuses.

-Shortly after Ethan's arrival, cattle belonging to his neighbor Lars Jorgensen are stolen, and Rev. Captain Samuel Clayton leads Ethan and a group of Rangers to recover them.
-After discovering that the theft was a Comanche ploy to draw the men away from their families, they return and find the Edwards homestead in flames.
-Aaron, his wife Martha, and their son Ben are dead, while Debbie and her older sister Lucy have been abducted.
+Shortly after Ethan's arrival, cattle belonging to his neighbor Lars Jorgensen are stolen, by Indians they believe, and Rev. Captain Samuel Clayton leads Ethan and a group of Rangers to recover them.
+After discovering that the theft was a Comanche ploy to draw the men away from their families, they race back, to find the Edwards homestead in flames.
+Aaron, his wife Martha, and their son Ben have all been killed, while Debbie and her older sister Lucy have been abducted.

 After a brief funeral, the men set out in pursuit.
 When they find the Comanche camp, Ethan recommends a frontal attack, but Clayton insists on a stealth approach to avoid killing the hostages.
-The camp turns out to be deserted, and further along the trail, the men ride into an ambush.
+The camp turns out to be deserted.
+Further along the trail, the men ride into an ambush.
 Despite fending off the attack, the Rangers are left with too few men to fight the Comanche effectively.

-They return home, leaving Ethan to continue his search for the girls with only Lucy's fiancé, Brad Jorgensen, and Debbie's adopted brother, Martin Pawley.
+They return to their base, but Ethan insists on continuing his search for the girls, joined by Lucy's fiancé, Brad Jorgensen, and Debbie's adoptive brother Martin Pawley, who is part Cherokee.
 Ethan finds Lucy murdered (and, it is implied, raped) in a canyon near the Comanche camp.
-In a blind rage, Brad rides directly into the camp and is killed.
+In a blind rage, Brad rides directly into the camp to attack the warriors and is killed.
+Ethan and Martin continue.

-"I figure on gettin' myself un-surrounded," insists Captain Clayton to Ethan as they realize they are caught in a trap and must run for their lives.
+"I figure on gettin' myself unsurrounded," insists Captain Clayton to Ethan as they realize they are caught in a trap and must run for their lives.